neutrinojs/neutrino/packages/webextension/README.md

   - `static/` (All)

 ## To Do
- - Read manifest and only creates XPI if applications.gecko.id is present ([source](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext))
  - Remove `dev/` folder when start command ends
  - Ignore Files on build
  - Options